The Need

 The most significant risk factor of cardioembolic stroke, AF, has a general prevalence of about 1,9-2,9% in the European population and the prevalence increases with age, approaching 17% in the population aged 80 or above.
 The high prevalence coupled with the fact that AF causes a 4-5 times increase in the risk of stroke.

-Clinically the risk of stroke in a patient with AF, independent of type, is today estimated with a clinical scoring instrument like CHA2DS2-VASc.
+Clinically the risk of stroke in a patient with AF, independent of type, is today estimated with a clinical scoring instrument like CHA2DS2-VA.
 However, these instruments have been shown to predict high-risk individuals only modestly, indicating an important need for further improvement in the risk stratification of AF patients.
-Innovations for precise, data-driven insights towards personalized care in stroke prevention and atrial fibrillation.
-Ensuring the right treatment reaches the right patient at the right time, reducing unnecessary risks and improving outcomes.

-With global market ambitions, cutting-edge innovations, and early market interest, our team is continuously engaging in dialogue with partners, collaborators, investors, and talents who can strengthen the company and accelerate the delivery of patient benefits.
-Please don’t hesitate to reach out.
+With global market ambitions, high-tech innovations, and early market interest – our team is constantly in dialogue with partners, collaborators, investors and talents that can strengthen the company and deliver high-quality solutions to the healthcare of tomorrow.
+Please, do not hesitate to reach out.